| Introduction (1) Arbitrary detention and alleged

 from officials that the organization's confiscated equipment

+be returned.
 The Belarusian Helsinki Committee was also subjected to

 continued harassment by the authorities.
 During a visit